 In 2020, we became proud members of The Recycling Partnership, supporting its mission to drive measurable improvements in recycling and modernize the U.S. residential recycling system.
 The Recycling Partnership, with the support of its members, supports community recycling programs and helps divert millions of pounds of recyclable packaging.

 pounds of plastic saved each year with redesigned V8 bottles.

 ENCOURAGING PROPER RECYCLING

-of our products have the How2Recycle labels on the package.
+of our products have the How2Recycle labels.

 Interested in learning more about our approach to being a good corporate citizen?
 Explore more:

 Sign up to get the latest company news.
 Delivered from our family to yours.

 To manage your email preferences, click here.